 Adds digital imaging and manipulation to traditional photographic skills in the study of photo illustration for print or web design.
-Prerequisite: ART265; and VC130, or equivalent course as determined by instructor; or consent of instructor.
+Prerequisite: ART142, ART265, VC114, or VC130; or demonstrated experience in Adobe Photoshop; or consent of instructor.
 (All prerequisite courses must be completed with a grade of C or better.)
 Offered as needed